OULibraries/python_ojs_import/README.md

 _You may recieve warnings stating:_
 > Existing issue with id ### matches the given issue identification "<issue_identification><volume>##</volume><number>##</number><year>#####</year><title/></issue_identification>".
 This issue will not be modified, but articles will be added.

-_This is OJS telling you that the issue exists but it is importing approprate Article Metadata_
+_This is OJS telling you that the issue exists but it is importing approprate Article Metadata; it should be noted that this can result in duplicate articles if they are imported more than once_

 _Further information is located below indicating completed imports_
 > The import completed successfully.
 The following items were imported: